 City of Duluth and Bay West presenting selected project poster at Brownfields 2017December 4, 2017 · Commercial, State, Local ·

-Duluth, Minnesota’s Jay Street Gas Holder site highlighted at National Brownfields Training Conference as proof principle for residential urban infill redevelopment.
+Duluth, Minnesota’s Jay Street Gas Holder site highlighted at National Brownfields Training Conference as a proof principle for residential urban infill redevelopment.

 This week in Pittsburgh, the National Brownfields Training Conference 2017 is taking place at the David L. Lawrence Convention Center.
 Located just blocks from the famous Three Rivers meeting point, the conference is the “largest gathering of stakeholders focused on cleaning up and reusing formerly utilized commercial and industrial properties,” as stated on the conference’s website.

 The City and Bay West submitted the poster abstract under category Track 3: “How Do We Leverage Financing to Spur Brownfields Redevelopment and Community Economic Redevelopment?”